stevekerrick/GraphqlToTsql/docs/documentation.md

 ```

 An important part of `GraphQL` is [Introspection](https://graphql.org/learn/introspection/).
-Introspection is a way of making `GraphQL` queries to discover the kinds of data
+Introspection is a way of using `GraphQL` queries to discover the kinds of data
 that is available.
-For example, this Introspection query finds all the Types (a.k.a. entities)
+For example, the Introspection query below finds all the Types (a.k.a. entities)
 and the names and types of all their fields.

 ```graphql